 Maybe you’re looking to intensify your training.

-Maybe you’re looking to acclimate to a new situation.
+Maybe you’re looking to acclimate to new training styles.

-Or maybe you just want try something different to change things up a bit..
+Or, maybe you just want to try something different to change things up a bit…

-In today’s article we’re going to be focusing on using a weighted vest and giving you a through break down on them if you are wanting to know what are the benefits of wearing a weighted vest.
+In today’s article, we’re going to be focusing on using a weighted vest and giving you a thorough break down on them.

-So no matter what your reasoning is for wanting to know more about weighted vests we’re going to help you out with all the information you should know before using a weighted vest and the different types.
+So, no matter what your reasoning is for wanting to know more about weighted vests, we’re going to provide the information you need.

-To get straight to the point if you’re wanting to know what are the benefits of wearing a weighted vest they are explained below.
+To get straight to the point, if you really want to know what are the benefits of wearing a weighted vest, they are explained below.